denisemartini/ModPop/log_ModPop_analysis.md

 ```
 From a quick look at results I can say that it's probably not worth going to the effort of trying to optimize the four and five_epoch models, too many parameters and there isn't much of an increase in likelihood I could gain at this stage.
 The three epoch models with exponential size changes instead might be a good option, they get close even if they are not optimized properly.
 So, I might consider including some of that in the models I test with the 2D spectrum.
 I will put a few of the most basic models in a script, then run veeeeery long optimizations with them.

-I set up the models in basic_2DModels.py and I split the optimisation routines in two scripts, to run them at the same time.
+I set up the models in basic_2DModels.py and I split the optimization routines in two scripts, to run them at the same time.
 I set them up to be fairly long and intensive and even increased the grid size.
 Some of these models are very parameter rich, so I expect this will take a while, especially on the 2D spectrum.
 Hopefully it will run fine.
 ```
 scp ../../ModPop_repo/basic_2DModels.py boros:/data/denise/ModPop_analysis/pop_structure/dadi
 scp ../../ModPop_repo/dadi_Run_2D_Set*.py boros:/data/denise/ModPop_analysis/pop_structure/dadi